CÔTE D'IVOIRE

 Highly prospective, under-explored tenure

-In Côte d’Ivoire, Atlantic Lithium, through its wholly-owned subsidiary Khaleesi Resources SARL,holds exploration permits over the highly prospective Rubino and Agboville exploration licences, which cover 374.18 km² and 396.89 km², respectively.
+In Côte d’Ivoire, Atlantic Lithium, through its wholly-owned subsidiary Khaleesi Resources SARL, holds exploration permits over the highly prospective and contiguous Rubino and Agboville exploration licences, which cover 374.18 km² and 396.89 km², respectively.

-No modern-day lithium exploration has been conducted over the two contiguous licences, which cover highly prospective Birimian aged geological terrain, including possible fractionated granitic intrusive centres, offering significant lithium exploration upside.
+Prior to the commencement of the Company’s initial exploration programmes, no modern-day lithium exploration had been conducted over the two licences, which cover highly prospective Birimian aged geological terrain, including possible fractionated granitic intrusive centres, offering significant lithium exploration upside.

 Historical country-wide mineral occurrence mapping undertaken during the 1960s and 1970s by SODEMI (Société pour le Développement Minier de la Côte d’Ivoire) identified one of only two spodumene occurrences across the entire country at the time within the Rubino licence, which occurs within a broad belt of columbite, tantalum, tin and beryl occurrences that cross both the Rubino and Agboville licences.